vmware-archive/codestream-kubernetes-plugin/CONTRIBUTING.md

 1. Clone this repository to the same development machine where above steps were performed.
 2. Go under the directory fms-bundle-kubernetes and build using mvn clean install.
 3. Go to the target/ directory under root and copy the fms-bundle-kubernetes-2.0.2.zip to       VRCS_APPLIANCE_HOST:/var/lib/codestrem/plugins/
 4. Unzip the zip file and restart the vcac-server service.
 (Itwill take 10-15 minutes for all the service to start.
-You can check in VRBC_INSTANCE_URL:5480).
+You can check VRBC_INSTANCE_URL:5480).

 ## Contribution Flow